hypernova-developer/Jenny/README.md

 ---

-## Release Notes for Jenny v7.1.6-LTS
+## Release Notes for JTK v7.1.6-LTS

 **Compatibility**: Jenny is compatible with Linux distributions starting from this release.
 The features on the Linux side will be less problematic in time with the next long-term support release.